-Subject to applicable law, no holder of a Subordinated Tier 2 Note may exercise or claim any right of set off, compensation or retention in respect of any amount owed to it by the Issuer arising under or in connection with the Subordinated Tier 2 Notes and each holder of a Subordinated Tier 2 Note shall, by virtue of his subscription, purchase or holding of any Subordinated Tier 2 Note, be deemed to have waived all such rights of set off, compensation and retention.
-Notwithstanding the preceding sentence, if any amounts owing to any holder of a Subordinated Tier 2 Note by the Issuer are discharged by set-off, such holder of a Subordinated Tier 2 Note shall, unless such payment is prohibited by law, immediately pay an amount equal to the amount of such discharge to the Issuer or, in the event of its winding-up or administration, the liquidator or administrator, as appropriate of the Issuer for the payment to creditors of the Issuer in respect of amounts owing to them by the Issuer and accordingly any such discharge shall be deemed not to have taken place.
+Subject to applicable law, no holder of a Subordinated Tier 2 Note may exercise or claim any right of set-off, compensation, retention or netting in respect of any amount owed to it by the Issuer arising under or in connection with the Subordinated Tier 2 Notes and each holder of a Subordinated Tier 2 Note shall, by virtue of its subscription, purchase or holding of any Subordinated Tier 2 Note, be deemed to have waived all such rights of set-off, compensation, retention and netting.
+Notwithstanding the preceding sentence, if any amounts owing to any holder of a Subordinated Tier 2 Note by the Issuer are discharged by set-off, compensation, retention or netting, such holder of a Subordinated Tier 2 Note shall, unless such payment is prohibited by law, immediately pay an amount equal to the amount of such discharge to the Issuer or, in the event of its winding-up or administration, the liquidator or administrator, as appropriate of the Issuer for the payment to creditors of the Issuer in respect of amounts owing to them by the Issuer and accordingly any such discharge shall be deemed not to have taken place.